thednp/fetch-library-data/llm/svelte.md

 *   default `false`

 If `true`, whitespace inside and between elements is kept as you typed it, rather than removed or collapsed to a single space where possible.

+    fragments?: 'html' | 'tree';

+*   default `'html'`
+*   available since v5.33

+Which strategy to use when cloning DOM fragments:

+*   `html` populates a `<template>` with `innerHTML` and clones it.
+This is faster, but cannot be used if your app’s [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) includes [`require-trusted-types-for 'script'`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy/require-trusted-types-for)
+*   `tree` creates the fragment one element at a time and _then_ clones it.
+This is slower, but works everywhere

     runes?: boolean | undefined;